satellite-image-deep-learning/techniques/README.md

 * [large_image](https://github.com/girder/large_image) -> Python modules to work with large multiresolution images
 * [ResizeRight](https://github.com/assafshocher/ResizeRight) -> The correct way to resize images or tensors.
 For Numpy or Pytorch (differentiable)
 * [pysat](https://github.com/pysat/pysat) -> a package providing a simple and flexible interface for downloading, loading, cleaning, managing, processing, and analyzing scientific measurements
+* [plcompositor](https://github.com/planetlabs/plcompositor) -> c++ tool from Planet to create seamless and cloudless image mosaics from deep stacks of satellite imagery

 ## Image chipping/tiling & merging
 Since raw images can be very large, it is usually necessary to chip/tile them into smaller images before annotation & training